-The core curriculum, including Science, Religious Education and Geography is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Kere for History, Jonathan for Music and Jonny, Anthony and Matt for P.E..
+The core curriculum, including Science, Religious Education, Geography and PSHE is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Kere for History, Jonathan for Music and Jonny, Anthony and Matt for P.E..
 The children will also be taught by a specialist Mandarin teacher.

 In terms of reading development, nothing makes up for the one-to-one attention that your child can receive from you at home.
 Every night, please take the opportunity to read with your son for ten to fifteen minutes and record this in his reading record book.

 New spellings are handed out every Friday.
 The first twelve words on the list should be tackled first and, only when these are consolidated, should the final three ‘bonus’ words be attempted.

 To help your son develop key mathematical skills, it is beneficial to give him the opportunity to apply these as often as possible in everyday life: giving him the opportunity to buy small items when visiting shops and calculating and counting his change; spotting two and three dimensional shapes in the environment; talking about time, the days of the week and the months of the year and working on his mental arithmetic.